ss1611/CS220-AU-portfolio-1/README.md

 - ~~Learn how to add images and hyperlinks to index.md file.~~
 - ~~Start to make a draft regarding the format of the Sociology website - definitely  insert images from the year 11 bake sale.~~
 - ~~Move onto the next stage of the website draft: Sociology at college and what aspects of the course steered me towards a Sociology degree.~~
-- Insert the SC106 essay to illuminate my contemporary interest in inequalities.
+- Insert the SC106 essay to illuminate my contemporary interest in inequalities; work on the final segment.
 <br>